 - Promote cancer screenings at the workplace with national awareness months.

-- Promote free or low-cost screening services for under or un-insured female workers through the Ladies First Program.
+- Promote free or low-cost screening services for under or un-insured female workers through the You First Program.

 - Promote oral health, including dental cleanings and reducing sugary drink and food consumption.

 - Provide on-site education on cancer screenings, asthma management, hypertension and diabetes prevention and management, and oral health.

 - Request a free, no penalty Project WorkSAFE consultation at your facility to help identify asthma problem areas and solutions.